MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Remove overrides for the **SQL on Windows: Discover Installation Source (seed)** discovery when upgrading Management Pack for SQL Server 2017+ to the current one

-- Enable the **Allow log on locally** security policy for the domain monitoring account used as an action account.
+- Enable the **Allow log on locally** security policy for the domain account that is used as an action account.

-- Enable the **Agent Proxy** option on each agent that may use this management pack for SQL Server monitoring.
-This would allow agents to forward data to the Management Server on behalf of another entity.
+- Enable the **Agent Proxy** option on each agent that may use this management pack for monitoring to allow agents to forward data to the Management Server on behalf of another entity.

-  This option should be enabled if the agent workflow scenarios discover any non-hosted objects craeted by the management pack for each SQL Server instance.
+  This option should be enabled if the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.

 - Enable and run SQL Server Browser for [Agentless Monitoring](./ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode.